What Manafort's Indictment Reveals About His New York City Real Estate Deals

 The unanswered question: What about the Trump Tower apartment?

 Good question.
 We reported about three real estate deals; only two of them are cited in the indictment as central to the money-laundering scheme.
 The third property is a condo in Trump Tower.
-It is not mentioned in the indictment, but the Limited Liability Company used to purchase that unit, "John Hannah, LLC," is named.
+It is not mentioned in the indictment, but the limited liability company used to purchase that unit, "John Hannah, LLC," is named.

 During our investigation, WNYC did not find any records of business activity by John Hannah, LLC, other than its ownership of the Trump Tower condo 43G.
 Manafort has lived there part-time since 2006.
 (The LLC's name derives from Paul John Manafort and Rick Hannah Davis, a business partner of Manafort's.
 Davis is not facing any charges.)